-- young persons and in taking any such decision involving a young person, their best interests shall be considered as a primary consideration. - The PPS Code for Prosecutors which states that prosecutors must consider the interests of a young person as a primary consideration, amongst other public interest factors, when deciding whether a prosecution is needed. - PPS Guidelines for the Use of Diversionary Disposals. - 1.2.3 PPS is also guided by various international authorities in all actions concerning children.
-A detailed list of these can be found at Annex C.
+- The PPS Code for Prosecutors which states that prosecutors must consider the interests of a young person as a primary consideration, amongst other public interest factors, when deciding whether a prosecution is needed. - PPS Guidelines for the Use of Diversionary Disposals. - 1.2.3 PPS is also guided by various international authorities in all actions concerning children.
+A detailed list of these can be found at Annex B.

-1.3 The Youth Justice System
+1.3 The youth justice system